Vishnu9604/BBMS/README.md

 A web application built with Node.js and MongoDB to streamline blood donation and transfusion services, ensuring timely access to life-saving blood when and where it’s needed most.

 ---
+## 📚 About This Project

+This Blood Bank Management System was developed as my Second Year Project for **BSC.CS at Model College, Mumbai University**.
+The aim was to apply practical knowledge in web development (Node.js, MongoDB) to solve real-world healthcare challenges in blood donation and management.

+---

 ## 🚀 Overview